cabforum/servercert/docs/EVG.md

 4. The identified Principal Individual attests to the representations made in the Subscriber Agreement;

-5. The CA verifies the entity's use of any assumed name used to represent the entity pursuant to the requirements of [Section 11.3](#verification-of-applicants-legal-existence-and-identity-assumed-name) herein;
+5. The CA verifies the entity's use of any assumed name used to represent the entity pursuant to the requirements of [Section 11.3](#verification-of-applicants-legal-existence-and-identity-assumed-name);

 6. The entity and the identified Principal Individual associated with the entity are not located or residing in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and